evandough/evandough/README.md

 ## Hi there 👋
 I'm an IT and Cloud enthusiast who loves learning new technologies and collaborating with teams.

-- 🔭 I’m currently working towards my AZ-400 certification (Azure DevOps)
+- 🔭 Successfully passed the AZ-400 Microsoft DevOps Engineer Expert certification!
 - 🌱 I’m currently learning all things IT & Cloud